HTC One M8 review - the best looking Android phone?

 Processor: Quad-core 2.3Ghz Qualcomm Snapdragon 801, Screen size: 5in, Screen resolution: 1,920x1,080, Rear camera: 4-Ultrapixel, Storage: 16/32GB, Wireless data: 4G, Size: 146.4x70.6x9.4 mm, Weight: 160g

 As one of the few Android phones to truly compete with Apple in terms of design, the HTC One M8 is a beautiful handset.
 The M8 is almost 90% metal, with the few slivers of plastic left only being used to ensure the best possible reception for the internal antennae.
 The curved back fits your hand comfortably and the brushed metal finish on our metal grey review unit glints in the light, making no mistake that the phone is made from metal rather than plastic.
-The M8 is also available in gold, silver, red and pink colours, but these have a more subtle matte finish.
+The M8 is also available in gold, silver and red colours, with the Carphone Warehouse having additional exclusive blue and pink models, but these have a more subtle matte finish.

 The HTC One M8 is slightly larger than the original HTC One, to make room for the bigger 5in LCD display.
 Both phones have the same 1,920x,1,080 resolution, which means pixel density has dropped from 469ppi on the 4.7in original to 441ppi here, but in practice it's still impossible to see individual pixels.
 The M8 looks incredibly sharp; even the tiniest of fonts are still legible and images are incredibly detailed.
 Image quality is fantastic, with natural colours and pure bright whites, along with impressively deep blacks for an LCD panel.
 With a peak brightness of 491cd/m2 and an sRGB colour spectrum coverage of 93.7%, the M8 is among the best LCD screens we've seen in a smartphone, rivalling the iPhone 5s in terms of brightness and contrast.